 To meet this high bar, content marketers are constantly generating ideas around products, services, holidays, and major life events and stages—all centered on their audiences.
 And if this weren’t a big enough challenge, audiences are now engaging with such content in less linear ways, with an expectation that brands will accommodate their complex content consumption journeys.

 It’s going to take brain power and creativity to stay ahead of the competition, and brainstorming sessions need to be efficient and productive.
 Here are a few key things to consider before you begin an ideation session:

-- Understand that brainstorming is about generating as many ideas as possible.
-Save the analysis and decision-making process about which ideas to pursue for after the brainstorm.
+- Brainstorming is about generating as many ideas as possible.
+Save the analysis and decision-making around which ideas to pursue for after the brainstorm.

 - Clearly define the objective and intended results of the brainstorm to the group.